Circle actions on six dimensional oriented manifolds with isolated fixed points: Relation between fixed point datum of fixed points in isotropy submanifold

-Now suppose that $\dim M=6$.
-Suppose that the biggest weight $l$ is bigger than $1$.
-Assume that $M^{\mathbb{Z}_l}$ has a 2-dimensional component $F$ that contains an $S^1$-fixed point $q$.
-Then $F$ is the 2-sphere, and $F$ contains another fixed point $q'$.
-A relationship between the fixed point data of $q$ and that of $q'$ is as follows.
+Now suppose that $\dim M = 6$ and that the largest weight $l$ is greater than 1.
+Assume that $M^{\mathbb{Z}_l}$ has a 2-dimensional component $F$ containing an $S^1$-fixed point $q$.
+Then $F$ is a 2-sphere and contains another fixed point $q'$.
+A relationship between the fixed point data of $q$ and $q'$ is as follows.

+\begin{lemma} Let the circle act effectively on a 6-dimensional compact oriented manifold $M$ with a discrete fixed point set.
+Suppose that the largest weight